DiCaprio, Zellweger and more Oscar hopefuls attend luncheon

 Democratized seating arrangements at the luncheon often pair little-known nominees in categories like documentary short or sound-design with major stars nominated in acting categories.

-Eleven-time nominee Diane Warren, nominated for writing the original song “I’m Standing With You” from “Breakthrough,” chatted with newbie nominee director Matthew Cherry, telling him and producer Karen Rupert Toliver that their animated short “Hair Love” was “amazing.”
+Warren, an 11-time nominee who this year is competing for best original song with “I’m Standing With You” from “Breakthrough,” chatted with newbie nominee director Matthew Cherry, telling him and producer Karen Rupert Toliver that their animated short “Hair Love” was “amazing.”

 As some started to eat, best actress nominee Cynthia Erivo and best supporting actor nominee Pitt posed for selfies with their fellow hopefuls.